stewamag/election-analysis/README.md

 An anlysis of a local Colorado Congressional campaign.
 Results for the following were found using using Python.
   - Total number of votes
+  - The names of the counties performing the vote
+  - Total number of votes from each county
+  - Percentage of total votes per county
+  - Name of county with the highest voter turnout
   - Name of candidates in the running
   - Total number of votes each candidate received
   - Percentage of the total vote that each candidate received